15 min read

 Spider Solitaire uses two complete standard decks shuffled together.
 That's 104 cards total.
 This matters more than you might think, because it means you'll encounter duplicate cards constantly.

 In a single-deck game, once you play the Queen of Spades, that's the only one.
-In Spider Solitaire, there are eight Queens of Spades floating around (two decks times four suits equals eight copies of every rank).
-This creates both opportunities and headaches.
+In Spider Solitaire, you have two copies of each card in each suit across the two decks, which creates both opportunities and headaches.

 The opportunity: more cards means more chances to complete sequences.
 The headache: keeping track of which cards you've seen and which are still buried becomes genuinely challenging.